sdsc-hpc-training-org/hello_icicle_auth_clients/icicle_rel_04_2023/CLI/TapisCL-ICICLE/README.md

 3. `python cli.py`
 ### Operations
 **Full Terminal Interface:**
+1. run ``python -m TapisCLICICLE``
-1. You will be promted to enter a Tapis service link.
+2. You will be promted to enter a Tapis service link.
 You can find this on the Tapis service provider's wesbite usually.
 If you are working with icicle, this should be https://icicle.tapis.io
-2. enter your username and password when prompted
+3. enter your username and password when prompted
-3. if all went well the console should open.
+4. if all went well the console should open.
 You can run `help` to see command options
-4. to exit the application, run `exit`
+5. to exit the application, run `exit`

 **Command Line:**